htsx/CSC_400/code/README.md

 1. Navigate to the project folder (The 'code' folder from github repository).
 2. Open a terminal or command prompt.
-3. Run the following command to create a virtual environment: python3 -m venv venv
+3. Run the following command to create a virtual environment 'python3 -m venv venv'.
 4. Do the following command 'pip install -r requirements.txt'.
 5. Activate the virtual environment:
 On macOS/Linux: